Dynamical Boson Stars: Varieties of boson stars

+\textbf{Solitonic boson stars} represent solutions in the presence of gravity with the potential given by Eq.~(\ref{pot_sixth}).
+Very compact stable stars can be constructed numerically choosing small values of $\phi_0\ll 1$ \citep{2013PhRvD..88f4046M}.
+Such solutions can be very compact with a very thin wall separating the inside from the outside \citep{Boskovic:2021nfs,Collodel:2022jly}.
+Such stars are often studied within the context of mimicking black holes and serving as models of ultra compact objects which could be expected to produce gravitational wave echoes \citep{Urbano:2018nrs,Cardoso:2021ehg}.

+It has been shown recently that very compact boson stars can also be found by using a V-shaped potential proportional to $|\phi|$ \citep{2012PhLB..714..120H}.
+The same V-shaped potential with an additional quadratic massive term has been considered in \cite{Kumar:2015sia}.
+A recent study of ultra-compact objects \citep{Cardoso:2021ehg} found a general condition on the compactness of a \sllnewer{non-rotating} boson star.
+In particular, for a general self-interaction potential that has a degenerate vacuum (here, precisely two minima), its most compact boson stars can have a radius slightly smaller than the corresponding light ring,\footnote{A light ring is the location outside a gravitational well at which light will orbit, separating paths that fall inward and those that head outward.
+Only for very compact objects does a light ring exist outside the object.} but will have a maximum compactness of $C=M/R \approx 0.36$ \citep{Cardoso:2021ehg}.

+\CPi{Bose--Einstein condensates can arise also from periodic potentials.
+For instance, by using the potential Eq.~(\ref{eq:pot_axion}) associated with the axion field, one can construct \emph{axion boson stars} made of a light complex scalar field \citep{Guerra:2019srj}.
+Similar solutions, using the semi-relativistic approach with two different periodic potentials, were already found almost a decade before in \cite{2011PhRvD..83d3525B}. \cite{Chan:2022bkz} study the evolution of such a star within an ambient axion gas.
+Further details on axion stars are given in Sect.~\ref{subsection:varieties_oscillatons} .}

-Ref.~\cite{2009arXiv0910.1972B} considers a chemical potential to construct BSs, arguing that the effect of the chemical potential is to reduce the parameter space of stable solutions.
-Related work modifies the kinetic term of the action instead of the potential.
-Ref.~\cite{2010GReGr..42.2663A} studies the resulting BSs for a class of \emph{K field theories}, finding solutions of two types: (i)~compact balls possessing a naked singularity at their center and (ii)~compact shells with a singular inner boundary which resemble black holes.
-Ref.~\cite{2008arXiv0804.3437A} considers coherent states of a scalar field instead of a BS within \emph{k-essence} in the context of explaining dark matter.
-Ref.~\cite{2008JHEP...07..094D} modifies the kinetic term with just a minus sign to convert the scalar field to a \emph{phantom field}.
+\cite{2009arXiv0910.1972B} consider a chemical potential to construct BSs, arguing that the effect of the chemical potential is to reduce the parameter space of stable solutions.
+Boson stars with a thermodynamically consistent equation of state, leading to an isotropic pressure, were considered in \cite{2011arXiv1108.3986C}.
+The solutions, obtained by integrating the TOV equations, reached compactnesses smaller (but comparable) to neutron stars.
+The extension to boson stars with finite temperature was considered in \cite{2014PhRvD..90l7501L}.

+Related work modifies the kinetic term of the action instead of the potential. \cite{2010GReGr..42.2663A} study the resulting BSs for a class of \emph{K field theories}, finding solutions of two types: (i)~compact balls possessing a naked singularity at their center and (ii)~compact shells with a singular inner boundary which resemble black holes. \cite{2008arXiv0804.3437A} consider coherent states of a scalar field instead of a BS within \emph{k-essence} in the context of explaining dark matter. \cite{2008JHEP...07..094D} modify the kinetic term with just a minus sign to convert the scalar field to a \emph{phantom field}.
 Although, a regular real scalar field has no spherically symmetric, local static solutions, they find such solutions with a real phantom scalar field.